jiangsheng/jiangsheng.github.io/docs/blogs/2011/03/more-ado-issues-with-windows-7-sp1-a-reference-count-leaking-when-event-is-used.rst

 .. meta::
    :description: Update: Microsoft fixed the issue in Windows 8.
+User Angus Robertson is reporting that in an application that references ADO 2.1 type library and getting record

 More ADO issues with KB983246/Windows 7 SP1: a reference count leaking when event is used
 =========================================================================================